Weakly Supervised Concept Learning with Class-Level Priors for Interpretable Medical Diagnosis: Experiments

 \textbf{Classification Performance.} Based on Table~\ref{tab:class-results}, we observe that PCP-V-IP achieves classification performance comparable to Vanilla-V-IP across both PH2 and WBCatt.
 In contrast, PCP-CBM underperforms on PH2, primarily due to the small dataset size and noisy priors for key melanoma-related concepts such as \emph{atypical pigment network} (concept F1: 61.11\%) and \emph{irregular dots and globules} (concept F1: 47.61\%).
 Since CBM relies on all predicted concepts for classification, errors in these discriminative concepts directly degrade melanoma recognition.
 By contrast, V-IP naturally complements our prior-guided framework, as its query mechanism selectively focuses on the most reliable concepts and can bypass those that are poorly predicted from priors.

-For HAM10000 and CXR4, where concept annotations are unavailable (Vanilla-CBM/V-IP require concept annotations), we compare our models against the BlackBox (ResNet as backbone) baseline.
-Both PCP-CBM and PCP-V-IP achieve competitive F1-scores, demonstrating that our framework can learn meaningful concept representations directly from class-level priors, even in the absence of explicit concept supervision.
+For HAM10000 and CXR4, which lack concept annotations (required by Vanilla-CBM/V-IP), we compare against a ResNet black-box baseline.
+Both PCP-CBM and PCP-V-IP achieve competitive F1-scores, indicating that meaningful concept representations can be learned directly from class-level priors without explicit concept supervision.